 It can be assumed, from the way the ore and other feeds were processed, that one batch was moved from the digest tank through etherization, etc., without being mixed with another batch, at least until after the ether extraction.
 Thus it can be concluded that no more than 1/70th of the total Th amount was present as ThF4 at any time.
-This is conservative because it assumes that all of the amount processed in one day was together in one tank or container at a time.
-It is also conservative because the processing is known to have taken up to 18 months, not just 70 working days, so the batches are likely to have been much smaller and the amount of ThF4 present at any time in a container would also have been much smaller.
+This is conservative because it assumes that the amount processed in one day was together in one tank or container at a time.
+It is also conservative because the processing is known to have taken up to 18 months, not just 70 workdays, so the batches are likely to have been much smaller and the amount of ThF4 present at any time in a container would also have been much smaller.
 This is particularly likely since the ThF4 was said to have been moved to the Hot Lab (in Plant 6) in liquid form for final processing to thorium nitrate (AEC 1955c) and thus the individual transport container quantity was limited by the amount that could be transported as a liquid.
-Finally, it is conservative because any self-shielding or container shielding has been ignored.